-- During a season each team will be permitted to use four drivers.
-Changes may be made at any time before the start of the qualifying practice session provided any change proposed after 16.00 on the day of scrutineering receives the consent of the stewards. - Additional changes for reasons of force majeure will be considered separately. - Any new driver may score points in the Championship. - b) In addition to the above each team will be permitted to run additional drivers during P1 and P2 provided: - i) The stewards are informed which cars and drivers each team intends to use in each session before the end of initial scrutineering, changes after this time may only be made with the consent of the stewards. - ii) No more than four drivers are used in any one session.
+26.1 a) During a season each team will be permitted to use four drivers.
+Changes may be made at any time before the start of the qualifying practice session provided any change proposed less than 18 hours before the scheduled start of P1 receives the consent of the stewards.

+Additional changes for reasons of force majeure will be considered separately.

+Any new driver may score points in the Championship.

-- iii) They carry the race number that has been allocated to them. - iv) They use the engine and tyres which are allocated to the nominated driver. - v) They are in possession of a Super Licence. - c) If one of the team's nominated drivers is unable to drive at some stage after the end of initial scrutineering, and the stewards consent to a change of driver, the replacement driver must use the engine, gearbox and tyres which were allocated to the original driver (see Articles 23.3, 23.5 and 24.4).
+- b) In addition to the above each team will be permitted to run additional drivers during P1 and P2 provided : - i) The stewards are informed which cars and drivers each team intends to use in each session no less than 18 hours before the scheduled start of P1, changes after this time may only be made with the consent of the stewards. - ii) No more than four drivers are used in any one session. - iii) They carry the race number that has been allocated to them. - iv) They use the engine and tyres which are allocated to the nominated driver. - v) They are in possession of a Super Licence. - c) If one of the team's nominated drivers is unable to drive at some stage after the end of initial scrutineering (18 hours before the scheduled start of P1), and the stewards consent to a change of driver, the replacement driver must use the engine, gearbox and tyres which were allocated to the original driver (see Articles 23.3, 23.5 and 24.4).